 The IMP is building consensus around standards in three areas:

-- Processes for managing impact (practice)
+- Processes for managing impacts (practice)

 Through our IMP Practitioner Community, we continue to debate and find consensus (norms) on technical topics in all three areas.
-This is complementary to our facilitation of the IMP Structured Network, through which standard-setting organisations are coordinating – and sometimes even co-creating – standards in these areas.
+This is complementary to our facilitation of the IMP Structured Network, through which organisations are coordinating – and sometimes co-creating – standards in these areas.